openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 - else, if CoIoT or WebSocket is enabled: 3*&lt;update Period from device settings&gt;+10sec, usually3*15+10=45sec
 - else 2*60+10sec = 130sec

-Once the timer expires the device switches to OFFFLINE and the bindings starts to re-initialize the device periodically.
+Once the timer expires the device switches to OFFLINE and the bindings starts to re-initialize the device periodically.

 You could also create a rule to catch those status changes or device alarms (see rule examples).